Creative Europe Programme - Performance - European Commission

 Ensure healthy lives and promote well-being for all at all ages

 The CCS GF financed a study on the social impact of news media in 2021.
 Results show that healthy, thriving news media ecosystems increase the wellbeing of citizens.
-Support to cross-border investigative journalism calls, started in 2021.
-Budget in 2022: EUR 7.5 million.
+Support to cross-border investigative journalism calls started in 2021.
+Quality journalism, like the projects supported by MEDIA, increases the knowledge diffusion in society and fights the spread of disinformation, thus increasing, for instane, public health (e.g., through informing about the COVID-19 vaccines).

 SDG5